Between Us (2016 film): Production

 In June 2015, Olivia Thirlby, Ben Feldman, Adam Goldberg, Betsy Brandt, Lesley Ann Warren, Alison Sudol, Scott Haze, John Ross Bowie, Peter Bogdanovich, were all cast in the film, with Rafael Palacio Illingworth directing from his own screenplay.

 Release

 The film premiered at the Tribeca Film Festival on April 18, 2016.
-Shortly after, IFC Films acquired U.S distribution rights to the film.
+Shortly after, IFC Films acquired U.S. distribution rights to the film.
 It was released on January 6, 2017.

 Reception

-The film has 64% rating from Metacritic.
+The film has a 64% rating from Metacritic.